-In keeping with the learning goals articulated in Being and Becoming Berea College in the 21st Century and the Great Commitments of Berea College, the mission of the Nursing Department is to prepare students with great promise and limited economic resources for the practice of professional nursing in a changing practice environment.
+In keeping with the learning goals articulated in Being and Becoming Berea College in the 21st Century and the Great Commitments of Berea College, the mission of the Baccalaureate Nursing Department is to prepare students with great promise and limited economic resources from Appalachia and beyond for professional nursing in a changing practice environment.
 The Department prepares students as leaders, lifelong learners and advocates for health, providing a strong foundation for graduate study in nursing.
 Graduates of the Nursing Department are prepared to meet the following learning goals:

 The vision of the Nursing Department is to be globally recognized for excellence in nursing.

 The baccalaureate degree program in nursing at Berea College is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC, 20001, 202- 887-6791.
 The baccalaureate degree program in nursing is also approved by the Kentucky Board of Nursing.

 Completion of Berea College’s Commission on Collegiate Nursing Education (CCNE) accredited Bachelor of Science in Nursing program meets the national requirements to apply for the NCLEX‑RN® for Registered Nurses (RNs).